saptarshibasu/aws-study/README.md

 * `http://169.254.169.254/latest/meta-data/local-ipv4/` gives **local IP**
 * Two types of **placement groups**
   * **Clustered Placement Group** - Grouping of instances within a single AZ.
 Recommended for applications that need low network latency and high network throughput.
 Only certain instances can be launched in this placement group.
 It cannot spac multiple AZ
+  * **Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka
   * **Spread Placement Group** - Instances are placed in distinct hardware.
 Recommended for applications that have a small number of critical instances that should be kept separate from each other.
 It can span multiple AZ
 * The instances within a **placement group** should be homogeneous
 * Existing instances can't be moved into a **placement group**